 They had been told that everything would be okay.
-Their father had told them that he would come back.
-Their mother had kissed them goodnight and swore that she’d come back.
+Their father had told them that he would come back one day.
+Their mother had kissed them goodnight and swore that she’d come back to play.
 So they hoped, and they played.
 The kitchens were full, and the castle large.
 They could feast then explore, then feast some more.

 They were waiting though, for their parents and for more.
 They had been promised a teacher, for their powers were vast.
 One could control ice, the other fire.
 Yet who controlled which?
 That changed on the hour.

 A traveler was coming.
 He walks, taking his time as he climbs the cliffs.
 His pack is heavy, and he is not young.
 Not old though, he will make it.
 He will just go slow.
 His pack is heavy.
 He takes his time.

 Knock, Knock, Bang!
 Knock, Knock, Bang!
 The hammering came early on the day, three days before the Winter Solstice.
 The girls were cautious to the gates.
 They had said they’d return, but who could it be?
 Knock, Knock, Bang!

 The gates heaved and groaned; its apparatus had not turned in over a year.
 Grim was the man who waited.
 It was not their father.
 It was not any man they knew.

 “Excuse me,” Princess Xenia asked.
 Her pale ice blue eyes were wide in curiosity, yet they gave off intense cold.
 “Who are you?”

 “We have food, if you need.
 We just want to know if we can trust you,” Maureen, the silver-haired sister added.
 Her warm blue eyes gave off heat like fire.